sjagata/knowledgeCorner/Spring/springFramework.md

 Spring framework is designed in modular fashion from which a programmer can choose the applicable modules and ignore the rest.
 Spring framework modules are divided into categories given below.

+**Spring framework architecture Diagram:**

 ![alt text][logo]

 [logo]: http://tutorialspointexamples.com/wp-content/uploads/2015/09/spring-overview.png "Spring framework architecture"

+### 1. Test:

+Spring test module provides the supports for testing of spring components with JUnit or TestNG frameworks.

+### 2. Core Container:

+Spring core container contains the following:

+* **Core:** Core module provides the fundamental features of spring framework like IoC and DI.
+*	**Bean:** Bean module provides the BeanFactory.
+* **Context:** Context module provides a way to access any object.
+ApplicationContext interface is the main part of Context module.
+*	**Expression language:** Expression language module provides a way to manipulate objects at runtime.